 The homework assignments will be given on the (open) class website and on ELMS.
 The assignment will be due at the beginning of class on Fridays.
-Please staple papers and show your name, assignment number and date due.
-Two homework problems will be graded quantitatively (0-10) and the rest will be graded qualitatively (0-2).
+Please upload your homework paper in a single pdf format (only) to ELMS.
+Homework turned in by any other means will not be counted.
+Two homework problems will be graded quantitatively (0-10) and the rest will be graded qualitatively (0-1-2).
 The choice of the two problems to grade quantitatively will be made after the homework is collected.

 Doing the homework is a very important part of this course!
 Homework will be returned by the following week.
 Late homework will not be accepted.
-As compensation, the lowest homework grade from the semester will be dropped.
+As compensation, the two lowest homework grades from the semester will be dropped.